sebi75/sebi75/README.md

 - 👋 Hi, I’m Sebastian Semeniuc
-- 👀 I’m interested in building creative software using reactjs, css, react-native, firebase, nodejs, mongodb and others;
+- 👀 I’m interested in building creative software using React.js, React-Native, Node.js, Golang, Python and others;
 - 🌱 I’m currently learning GO
 - 📫 How to reach me - DM me on twitter or instagram